• About

 My favourite parks are on top of Petrin following the Hunger Wall to Prague Castle or Zizkov Hill as you can watch the whole city basking in the summer heat, while you are sitting down drinking a cool ice coffee (or beer or whatever summer tipple you fancy) and reading a good book!

-If you want to escape the centre even further you can explore the natural parks of Divoka Sarka, Prokopske Udoli or Pruhonice Park, which are all reachable by Prague public transport.
+If you want to escape the centre even further, you can explore the natural parks of Divoka Sarka, Prokopske Udoli or Pruhonice Park, which are all reachable by Prague public transport.

 Most parks have various coffee or tearooms open within the park boundaries or around it, but if you fancy making up your picnic basket, you can pop into one of the Prague Farmer’s Markets on the way to the park and pick some delicious local food and drink.

-Visit the main prague attractions
+Visit the main Prague attractions early in the morning

 I’m sure you’ll want to visit all the main attractions no matter what the weather does.
 So, I would suggest starting early in the morning before the weather gets very hot.